 If you are also concerned about bathroom safety, I have an article with over 50 tips about safety and products for your loved ones in the bathroom, gleaned from my years of looking after both Mom and Dad.
 You can read that here.

-Happily though, Medicare does consider a few items that you can use in the bathroom as “medically necessary” when they are prescribed by a Medicare-enrolled physician – walkers, bedside commodes and crutches.
+Happily, though, Medicare does consider a few items that you can use in the bathroom as “medically necessary” when they are prescribed by a Medicare-enrolled physician – these are walkers, bedside commodes and crutches.

 How often does Medicare cover for a walker ?